 Single women are invited to join the Sisters in their life and work.

-We are Benedictine Sisters for human life: respecting, praying and working for the dignity of human life from natural conception to natural death!
+We are the Benedictine Sisters for human life: respecting, praying, and working for the dignity of human life from natural conception to natural death!

 Our times call for the Rediscovery and the Evangelization of society with God’s

 “The future of the world and of the Church passes through the family”